Leody Taveras Preview, Player Props: Rangers vs. Mets

 Leody Taveras At The Plate

-- In 32.5% of his games this season, Taveras has picked up at least one RBI.
-In 13 of those games (11.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in seven contests.
+- In 32.2% of his games this year, Taveras has driven in at least one run.
+In 13 of those games (11.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.

+- He has scored in 36.5% of his games this year, with two or more runs scored in 9.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.